bennyschmidt/ragdoll/README.md

 ### Persona configuration

-Pass this config object to `ArthasGPT` when you instantiate a new persona.
+Pass this config object to `Ragdoll` when you instantiate a new persona.

 ```
-const agent = await ArthasGPT({
+const agent = await Ragdoll({
   cache,
   greeting,
   knowledgeURI,